 La Jetee (1962)

 Chris Marker’s science fiction masterpiece may come in at under thirty minutes, but any aficionado of the time travel sub-genre will surely stand behind this as one of the all time greats.
-Comprised entirely of black and white photography (with one exception) accompanied by a bleak French narration, this is the tale of a devastated future world.
+Comprised entirely of black and white photography (with one exception) accompanied by bleak French narration, this is a tale of a devastated future world.
 The central protagonist must travel back in time to find answers that will help sustain humanity in the future.
 But in one shocking moment, he finds the answer to a mystery that has haunted him his entire life.
 Stunning cinema.

 Time after Time (1979)